anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Happiness is not something ready-made.
-It comes from your own actions.
+Quote: One secret of success in life is for a man to be ready for his opportunity when it comes.

-By: Dalai Lama
+By: Benjamin Disraeli